puentebravo/puentebravo.github.io/README.md

 ## Description

-A responsive, multi-page portfolio made using HTML, CSS, and Bootstrap's CSS/JS library.
+A responsive, multi-page portfolio made using HTML, CSS, Bootstrap's CSS/JS library, and JQUERY.
 Consisting of a home/about me page, a portfolio, and a contact page, the site is fully responsive, adapting to changes in screen size and device.
 Thanks to bootstrap, this is done with a minimum of custom CSS, while also adhering to a standardized grid layout.

 ## Features: